dart-lang/site-www/src/language/concurrency.md

 }
 ```

-Even though this event loop is synchronous and runs on a single thread, most
+This example event loop is synchronous and runs on a single thread.
-Dart applications need to do more than one thing at a time.
+However, most Dart applications need to do more than one thing at a time.
 For example, a
 client application might need to execute an HTTP request, while also listening
 for a user to tap a button.
 To handle this, Dart offers many async APIs, like
 [Futures, Streams, and async-await](/language/async).
 These APIs are built around this event loop.

 For example, consider making a network request:

 ```dart
 http.get('https://example.com').then((response) {
   if (response.statusCode == 200) {